 When you work with Oracle Cloud Infrastructure, one of the first steps is to set up a virtual cloud network (VCN) for your cloud resources.
 This topic gives you an overview of Oracle Cloud Infrastructure Networking components and typical scenarios for using a VCN.

 The Networking service uses virtual versions of traditional network components you might already be familiar with:

 - virtual cloud network (vcn)

-- A private network that you set up in the Oracle data centers, with firewall rules and specific types of communication gateways that you can choose to use.
+Avirtual, private network that you set up in Oracle data centers.
+It closely resembles a traditional network, with firewall rules and specific types of communication gateways that you can choose to use.
 A VCN covers a single, contiguous IPv4 CIDR block of your choice.
 See Default Components that Come With Your VCN.
 The terms virtual cloud network, VCN, and cloud network are used interchangeably in this documentation.
 For more information, see VCNs and Subnets.

-- A virtual network interface card (VNIC), which attaches to an instance and resides in a subnet to enable a connection to the subnet's VCN.
+A virtual network interface card (VNIC), whichattaches to an instance and resides in a subnet to enable a connection to the subnet's VCN.
 The VNIC determines how the instance connects with endpoints inside and outside the VCN.
 Each instance has a primary VNIC that's created during instance launch and cannot be removed.
 You can add secondary VNICs to an existing instance (in the same availability domain as the primary VNIC), and remove them as you like.
+Each secondary VNIC can be in a subnet in the same VCN as the primary VNIC, or in a different subnet that is either in the same VCN or a different one.
+However, all the VNICs must be in subnets in the same availability domain as the instance.
 For more information, see Virtual Network Interface Cards (VNICs).